Bhasfe/distance_learning/README.md

-# Sentiment analysis of the tweets about distance learning with TextBlob
+# Sentiment analysis on the tweets about distance learning with TextBlob

 ## Introduction